Company Formation in Italy

 Required Documents

-To register a company in Italy, the following documents are required:
+To launch the registration procedure, the following are required:

 Capital Requirements